Hire in Sweden

 Key Country Facts

 Sweden is a constitutional monarchy with a parliamentary form of government.
-A king or queen is the head of state, but it is the Riksdag (Swedish Parliament) and the government which hold the power.
-Sweden is an export-oriented mixed economy and a high standard of living is experienced by its citizens.
+A king or queen is the head of state but the Riksdag (Swedish Parliament) and the government hold the power.
+Sweden is an export-oriented mixed economy.
+A high standard of living is experienced by its citizens.

-At 450,000 square km, Sweden is the largest country in Northern Europe.
-Sweden is a sparsely populated country with a total population of 10.3 million.
+At 450,000 square kilometers, Sweden is the largest country in Northern Europe.
+The country is sparsely populated with a total population of 10.3 million people.
 The capital city is Stockholm.
 Characterized by its long coastline, extensive forests and numerous lakes.
-To the west the Skanderna mountains separate Sweden from Norway.
-Finland is located to its north-east and it is also linked to Denmark (south-west) by the Öresund Bridge.
+To the west, the Skanderna mountains separate Sweden from Norway.
+Finland is located to Sweden’s northeast and it is also linked to Denmark (southwest) by the Öresund Bridge.

-Sweden is a prosperous European nation with close cultural ties to its Scandinavian neighbours Denmark and Norway.
-A key characteristic of Swedish culture is that Swedes are humble, egalitarian in nature, and decision-making processes are based on consensus.
-Family in Sweden is extremely important and as such, the rights of children are well protected.
-Sweden’s flexible approach to working hours is one reason it was ranked best in the world for work-life balance.
+Sweden is a prosperous European nation with close cultural ties to its Scandinavian neighbors, Denmark and Norway.
+A key characteristic of Swedish culture is that Swedes are humble and egalitarian in nature.
+Decision-making processes are based on consensus.
+Family in Sweden is extremely important and, as such, the rights of children are well protected.
+Sweden’s flexible approach to working hours is one reason it has been ranked best in the world for work-life balance.

-The Church of Sweden professes the Lutheran branch of Christianity and it has a membership of almost 7 million people; making it the largest Lutheran Church globally.
+The Church of Sweden professes the Lutheran branch of Christianity and has a membership of almost 7 million people, making it the largest Lutheran Church globally.
 Although over 75% of Swedish citizens are members of the church, only 2% regularly attend services.